cheqd/product/product-essentials/why-cheqd.md

   * a [Verifier / Receiver of a Verifiable Credential can pay the Issuer](https://learn.cheqd.io/overview/tokenomics/tokenomics-part-3) a nominal fee for verifying the Credential;
   * a[ Holder can pay the Issuer](https://learn.cheqd.io/overview/tokenomics/tokenomics-part-3) to receive trusted digital data;
   * A [Verifier can pay the Holder](https://learn.cheqd.io/overview/tokenomics/tokenomics-part-3) to receive trusted digital data.
-* Through the payment rails, new business and revenue models for participants in the self-sovereign identity ecosystem can accelerate the adoption of the technology, making SSI into a more commercially viable technology, whilst keeping individuals in control of their own data.&#x20;
+* Through the payment rails, new business and revenue models for participants in the self-sovereign identity ecosystem can accelerate the adoption of the technology, making SSI into a more commercially viable technology, whilst keeping individuals in control of their own data.

 ### 🗳️Have your say

 * cheqd has created a highly commended [decentralised Governance Framework](https://docs.cheqd.io/governance/)
-* cheqd uses a [delegated Proof of Stake (DPoS](https://en.bitcoinwiki.org/wiki/DPoS)) model, using its native token $CHEQ, to enable fair and proportionate decision making on the network &#x20;
+* cheqd uses a [delegated Proof of Stake (DPoS](https://en.bitcoinwiki.org/wiki/DPoS)) model, using its native token $CHEQ, to enable fair and proportionate decision making on the network
 * As a token holder**,** [with our easy to use governance dashboard](https://commonwealth.im/cheqd/)**,** you can vote on key governance decisions, such as whether the network should be improved in the way the core team has suggested, and even decide on how the [network Community Pool](https://gov.cheqd.io/contributing/community-pool) is used
 * You are able to easily propose a new on-chain proposal with a deposit of 8000 $CHEQ using our [governance forum](https://commonwealth.im/cheqd)
 * As an interested community member, you can use our [off-chain governance forum](https://commonwealth.im/cheqd) to propose changes and engage in discussion with the rest of the cheqd community without needing tokens